s-kalaus/km-test/README.md

 ```
 npm start
 ```
-Open [http://localhost:4200](http://localhost:4200) to view it in the browser.
+Open [http://localhost:4200](http://localhost:4200) to view it in the browser

 Unit tests:
 ```